 BC Non-Profit Housing Association, with funding from Metro Vancouver and the Real Estate Foundation of BC, prepared Activity 1 of the report, which provides an understanding of the supply and demand shortfall in the region over the next 10 years, as well as an environmental scan and literature review of current and innovative practices that have been used to promote affordable rental housing in transit-oriented locations in regions across North America.
 The study helps to broaden the understanding of what tools and approaches may be worth exploring to address the current and projected affordable rental housing supply gap.
-Download the condensed fact sheets on tools available to local and senior levels of government by clicking on download icon to the right.
+Download the condensed fact sheets on tools available to local and senior levels of government by clicking below.

 A link to the full Metro Vancouver study can be found here.

 BCNPHA and BC Housing have partnered to examine the expiry of operating agreements, and to develop strategies to sustain the affordable housing stock and the non-profit sector.
 Through a joint work plan, BCNPHA and BC Housing are assessing the level of awareness and preparedness for operating agreement expiry among non-profit societies and identifying challenges, opportunities and strategies in planning for expiry.
 This status update reports on Phase I of the three phase work plan.
 This status update reports on Phase II of the work plan.